google/workflow-graph/README.md

 ## Development, building and re-use
 ### Local developer environment
-This app is built with [Bazel](https://bazel.build/).
-After cloning the repo, start a local development environment by running `bazel run src:devserver` or `ng serve`.
-This will spin up a local `history-server` and use the Web Component version of the app, injected into a local HTML file.
+This app is built with [Bazel](https://bazel.build/) with [Aspect build rules](https://github.com/aspect-build/bazel-examples/tree/main/angular) with Angular Architect tooling.
+After cloning the repo, start a local development environment by running `pnpm install` and `ng serve`.
+This will spin up a local server and use the Angular version of the app, injected into a local HTML file.

 ### Building, bundling
-To build a reusable Web Component bundle, run `bazel build src:prodapp` or `ng build`.
-This will create a bundle in your Bazel output directory which can be included in an HTML file to load the component.
+To build a reusable Web Component bundle, run `npm run build-web-component`.
+This will create a bundle in your /dist directory, as well as type declarations in /dist-types.
+The bundle can be included in an HTML file to load the component.
+To load the Material styles, don't forget to include the generated `styles.css` file in your index.html or as part of your style imports.

 ### Use as an Angular component
 Coming soon...